rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/index.md

     The Traffic Fatalities and Injuries Dashboard can be used by the public to know more about injuries or fatalities product of a crash in the District of Columbia (DC).

-    Adjust the Road User, Severity and Date filters to refine the results.
+    Adjust the Road User, Severity, Age and Date filters to refine the results.

 </Details>